ffxivcode/AutoDuty/README.md

 With AutoDuty, you can level a job from 15 to the max level very quickly and fully AFK, provided you have the correct gear and the option in the AD configuration to automatically the best gear.

 This plugin can also level trusts for you in the same way it levels your jobs.
-It can intelligently select the trust members that need to level and level them all to max, fully AFK.
+It can intelligently select trust members and level them all to max, fully AFK.

 # Automations